grimmelm/ctech404/ctech401/module_3/e3_program_string_operators/exercise_specs.md

 ## Exercise Instructions
 In the code editor, write a program that prompts the user to input the city and state where they live <br>
 and using string operators, combines these inputs to produce the string 'Hello!
 I live in <i>city</i>, <i>state</i>'.
-Save string to variable ... and output variable to the screen.
+Save string to variable my_address and output variable to the screen.

 <b>Sample output:</b>
 Hello!
 I live in Ithaca, New York!